MyCollagenGlow

 Description

-The effects of oral hyaluronic acid have been extensively studied for several years and targets dermal fibroblasts which naturally synthesize hyaluronic acid in the dermis, thus promoting skin hydration and improving the signs of skin aging.
+The effects of oral hyaluronic acid have been widely studied for several years and target dermal fibroblasts that naturally synthesize hyaluronic acid in the dermis, thus promoting skin hydration and improving signs of aging.

 Galactooligosaccharides (GOS)